 Turn a large Smoothfoam half-ball into a home for your favorite little people.
-Leprechauns, gnomes, fairies, hobbits – all would feel welcome here!
+Leprechauns, gnomes, fairies, hobbits – all would feel welcome in this DIY gnome home!
+Learn how to make this homemade garden decoration below.

 12” Smoothfoam half-ball